stuartpb/barfspace/content/73ce0d7f-758e-40ef-ae0a-c37e4a5bf2cd.md

 Theia's crappy clone of VS Code's tabs is so bad: how hard would it be to just lift that out of VS Code's codebase?
 (NOTE: probably very hard, it's Typescript written by Microsoft, abandon hope all ye who enter here)

 Remembering here that a good tab system would work as a no-wrap flexbox container, where a min-shrink could be applied and it'd work like Firefox

+on Stuzzy, I had to lower the font size to 12 to get it comfortable